If you’ve been using “pipeline” and “funnel” to mean the same thing, you might want to pay attention.

 A sales funnel report is important for sales leaders because it can help them forecast sales based on current lead volume and identify where deals are getting stuck so they can improve their process and better coach their team.

-So when you’re thinking about the difference between a pipeline and funnel, remember this: A pipeline report shows what a seller does during the sales process, and a funnel report shows the conversion rates through the sales process.
+So when you’re thinking about the difference between a pipeline and funnel, remember this: A pipeline reflects what a seller does during the sales process, and a funnel measures conversion rates through the sales process.

 Want to turn your sales pipeline into a conversion machine?
 Take a tour of Nutshell and learn how our CRM’s sales process tools and insights helps sales reps win more deals.
 With our Multiple Pipelines feature, Nutshell Pro users can even configure multiple sets of stages for distinctly different sales efforts.